 - That something (in fact, everything—the universe) spontaneously came from nothing.

 - That random chemicals somehow combined to become the incredibly complex and beautifully designed thing we call life.

 - That irreducibly complex organs and functions that have no survival value unless they are complete somehow evolved incrementally over millennia of time.
 (Random mutations—which are overwhelmingly dangerous to survival—and survival of the fittest can’t explain such amazing developments as the eye, for example.)

-Though these well-known men are deceased, their misguided, antiscriptural theories continue to negatively shape our world today.
+Though these well-known men are deceased, their misguided, antiscriptural theories continue to negatively shape our world, leading to the changes in values and the culture clash we see today.

 Who is on the right side of history?

 As for who is on the right side of history, the judgment has already been given.
 The Bible explains that God doesn’t change (Malachi 3:6; Hebrews 13:8) and that everyone will stand “before the judgment seat of Christ” (Romans 14:10; 2 Corinthians 5:10).

 Amazingly, those who have been blinded and deceived by Satan—those who have never had a full and fair opportunity to understand God’s way of life—will be given this opportunity in the future.